Last Updated on

 Working with Dr. Chris Peterson (who along with Dr. Seligman developed the VIA Character Strengths Classification 24 character strengths) and Dr. Angela Duckworth (who coined the expression “grit”) the founders of KIPP selected seven character strengths that are correlated with, and are highly predictive of, success in life.

-Does the KIPP work?
+Does KIPP work?

-The jury appears to be still out on this particular question.
 Various reviewers have criticized certain aspects of the application of KIPP, while still praising its apparent overall success.

 - It is not clear if KIPP practices can be transferred to public schools, or how much of its success is due to the development of character strengths versus the application of the five pillars.
 Further research needs to be undertaken to clarify these and other assumptions.